 OWI and CCWD have direct administrative

-responsibility for many the activities identified in the Adult, Dislocated Worker,
+responsibility for many of the activities identified in the Adult, Dislocated Worker,

 and Youth programs identified in title I of WIOA and the Adult Education and